wolffshots/esp32-warm-water/README.md

 # helpful commands
 - ```git submodule update --remote --recursive``` - updates the checked out modules to the most recent commit to their main branch

+## acknowledgements

+a big thank you to [David Antliff](https://github.com/DavidAntliff/) for providing his fantastic onewire and ds18b20 libraries on github under the MIT license thanks to [Shirkybooi](https://github.com/ShirkyBooi) for pushing me to use esp-idf last but not least, thanks to [Grabt234](https://github.com/grabt234) for helping me get into this field "1-Wire" is a registered trademark of Maxim Integrated.

 # todo